Tree-based methods for length-biased survival data: Discussion

-In this paper, we proposed new tree-based methods for analyzing length-biased right-censored data.
-Our approach addresses the inefficiency of existing conditional inference trees developed for left-truncated data by incorporating score functions derived from the full likelihood and nonparametric survival estimators tailored for length-biased settings.
+In this paper, we propose novel tree-based methods for analyzing length-biased right-censored data.
+Our approach addresses the inefficiency of existing conditional inference trees developed for left-truncated data by incorporating score functions based on the full likelihood and nonparametric survival estimators tailored to length-biased settings.
 We introduced two variants of the LBRC-CIT: a fully efficient version and a closed-form approximation, offering a balance between statistical performance and computational scalability.
-Simulation studies demonstrated that LBRC-CIT recovers true splitting covariates more reliably and achieves superior prediction accuracy across diverse scenarios, often outperforming both LTRC-CIT and even LTRC-CIF, highlighting that efficiency gains can surpass those from ensembling.
-Moreover, the proposed LBRC-CIF, tuned using the same strategy as in \textcite{yao2022ensemble}, yields valid inference and achieves the most consistent performance across all methods considered.

-From a computational perspective, we recorded computation times during the simulation experiments (Table~\ref{tab:time}, runtime also recorded at N=800).
-The analyses were conducted on a 64-bit Windows 11 Pro operating system with an Intel Core i7-13700 processor (2.10 GHz) and 32 GB of RAM, using an Rcpp implementation of the MFLE algorithm with the EM step capped at 20 iterations.
-LBRC-CIT-C and LBRC-CIT-F showed only minor differences across sample sizes, reflecting the computational efficiency of the Rcpp implementation, whereas runtime for the two LBRC-CIF variants diverged substantially with increasing N, with LBRC-CIF-F becoming considerably more demanding.
-These findings suggest that LBRC-CIT-F can be recommended even in large-scale applications, while for forests, LBRC-CIF-C is more suitable for large or resource-constrained settings.

-Conditional inference trees and forests are naturally suited to proportional hazards settings due to their reliance on log-rank-based splitting criteria.
-For non-proportional hazards, the transformation forest framework of \textcite{hothorn2021predictive} offers a promising alternative and has already been adapted to left-truncated data by \textcite{yao2022ensemble}; its extension to length-biased settings is a fruitful direction for future research.
-Additionally, our methods could be extended to more restrictive forms of length-biased sampling in which only residual survival times are observed.
-In such settings, accurate estimation of the forward recurrence time distribution is essential for recovering the unbiased survival function.
-However, since this distribution is monotone nonincreasing, standard nonparametric estimators often suffer from boundary spikes, making reliable estimation challenging.
-To our knowledge, no existing method simultaneously incorporates covariate information and addresses the boundary issue in this context, highlighting a promising direction for future research.
+Simulation studies demonstrated that the proposed LBRC-CIT and LBRC-CIF generally achieved more reliable tree recovery and improved prediction performance than their LTRC counterparts across a wide range of settings, particularly when the forest tuning parameters were appropriately selected.
+Sensitivity analyses further suggested that the proposed methods remained robust to moderate departures from the stationarity assumption, maintaining competitive performance in tree recovery and prediction.
+In the real data application, the LBRC-based methods also generally demonstrated improved prediction performance relative to their corresponding LTRC-based counterparts.